akda5id/lunch_sheets/README.md

 ### Usage:
 * Choose "Load Transactions" from the Lunch Money menu to load your transactions.
 On first run it will get all transactions.
 After the first run it will check for updated transactions in the month previous, and add new ones up until today to the end of the sheets.
 * Custom function `CATTOTAL` sums a category (or tag) over months, function call looks like: `LMCATTOTAL(category, startDate, endDate, random)` for example: `=LMCATTOTAL("Travel", "2023-10", "2024-12", 'LM-Transactions'!R1)` 'LM-Transactions'!R1 is an incrementing counter, if LMWriteRandom is true in the settings (see below).
+Google sheets custom functions are quite slow, so recommend you don't use too much of this.
+You can run your own SUM's over ranges in the Months sheet, which will be much faster.

 ### Settings:
 In the Lunch Money menu, there is an option to "Update Categories".
 Run this if you change the name, grouping, or hide from budget, income, etc. of categories.
 I cache them between runs as I don't expect them to change often, so it's a manual update.
 Note that if you do adjust them, it will only update for transactions in LookbackMonths (see below).
 If you want to rerun on all transactions, just delete or rename the LM-\* sheets.